pskrunner14/image-classifier/README.md

 # Overview ![Under Development](./datasets/under-development-orange.svg)

 Image classification is the task of assigning an input image one label from a fixed set of categories.
-This is an **Image Classifier** that can used to classify images that contain cats.
+This is an **Image Classifier** that can be used to classify images that contain cats.
 Image Classification is one of the core problems in *Computer Vision* that, despite its simplicity, has a large variety of practical applications.

 I have developed *three* different versions of **Image Classifiers** for the same task in order to gain a deeper understanding of the problem and the backend working of the frameworks and how their performance compares when analysed.
 <!-- ## Basic Version -->